Bruce Biddle

 Bruce William Biddle (born 2 November 1948) is a former road racing cyclist from New Zealand, who was a professional rider from 1974 to 1979.
-He won the gold medal in the men's individual road race at the 1970 Commonwealth Games in Edinburgh, Scotland.
+He won the gold medal in the men's individual road race at the 1970 British Commonwealth Games in Edinburgh.

 Career

 Biddle won the gold medal in the men's individual road race at the 1970 Commonwealth Games.
 This was the first gold medal by a New Zealander in the road race at the Commonwealth Games.
 Following the race he spent the next season in England.

 He represented his native country at the 1972 Summer Olympics in Munich, West Germany, where he came fourth in the men's individual road race.
 Although Jaime Huelamo from Spain, who came third, was disqualified for failing a drug test, the bronze medal was not awarded to Biddle as he had not been tested for drugs.
 There was an attempt in 2002 to try to get Biddle his Bronze medal it was not successful.
 But his first race following the Olympic games, in Tuscany, he was awarded a gold medal.

 In 1973 he won the Piccolo Giro di Lombardia, the under-23 version of the UCI WorldTour race Giro di Lombardia.

-In 1979 Biddle was run over by a lorry and it look him many months to retire.
+In 1979 Biddle was run over by a lorry and it look him many months to recover.
 This crash was one of the reasons he retired from the sport at the end of the year.